-India:
+INDIA:

-Low and still declining NUE owing to fertilizer subsidies and low adoption of fertilizer BMPs by farmers
+Low and stable NUE owing to fertilizer subsidies and low adoption of fertilizer BMPs by farmers

-Since the beginning of the 1960s, India's NUE has declined from 95% (unsustainably high) to 41% (low NUE).
+Since the beginning of the 1960s, India's NUE has declined from 101% (unsustainably high) to 37% in 2009 (low NUE), and it has stabilized at about 40% since then.
 This decline is in part due to the release of high-yielding rice and wheat varieties in the 1960s, which led to the rapid adoption of N fertilizers.
 Over time, fertilizer N consumption outpaced the steady increases in agricultural productivity.
-Since 1985, the decline in NUE slowed to approximately 40%, reflecting changes in N consumption patterns with continual improvements in output.
-In 1999, fertilizer consumption stabilized for several years, but growth resumed in the mid-2000s before temporarily plateauing in 2012.
-India has not yet been able to increase its NUE since 2012.
-The Indian Nitrogen Assessment states that imbalanced fertilization (e.g. excess N and phosphorus (P) relative to potassium (K), Sulphur (S), and micronutrients), and in turn declining soil health, is responsible for its low NUE.
+Since 1985, the decline in NUE slowed, reflecting changes in N consumption patterns with continual improvements in output.
+In 2000, fertilizer consumption stabilized for several years, but growth resumed in the mid-2000s before temporarily plateauing in 2013.
+India has not yet been able to increase its NUE since 2013.
+The Indian Nitrogen Assessment states that imbalanced fertilization (e.g. excess N and phosphorus [P] relative to potassium [K], Sulphur [S], and micronutrients), and in turn declining soil health, is responsible for its low NUE.